Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Polkadot_Decisions_slides.md

 ## Polkadot is...

-- A vision toward a multi-chain future.
+- A scalable, heterogeneous, sharded, multi-chain network.
-- A scaling solution for application specific blockchains.
-- A foundation for a world with less trust and more truth.
+- A permissionless and ubiquitous computer.
+- A decentralized open-source community.
+- A digital-native sovereign network.

 ---